 Gary McAllister Vs. Everton

-Garry McAllister free kick Everton is the highlight of the Scotman’s Liverpool career.
+Garry McAllister’s free-kick at Everton is the highlight of the Scotsman’s Liverpool career.
 In a 2020 interview with Liverpool’s official website, he opened up about that goal.

 “It does make me smile, I must admit.
 I can’t hide from the fact that on occasions people have said that I’ve milked it, but I’m going to keep on milking it and enjoying that goal!”